 It's quite common to have areas of your body that you're uncomfortable with.
 Exercise can be frustrating if there are certain areas of fat that just won’t disappear.
-If you find yourself constantly focusing on problem areas and pinching the fat wishing it would just go away, call Dr. Dana's Jupiter office to schedule a consultation to learn more about your options.
+If you find yourself constantly focusing on problem areas and pinching the fat wishing it would just go away, liposuction may be a great option for results that might not otherwise be achievable.

 If your body has more fat cells in one particular area, that becomes a “problem area” for you.
-Liposuction in Florida permanently removes fat cells from selected areas.
-Your body can still make the few remaining fat cells larger, but it will not create new ones.
+Liposuction permanently removes fat cells from selected areas.
+While your body can still make the few remaining fat cells larger, it will not create new ones.

 This means you stay thin in those areas even if you gain a little weight.
 Of course, if you gain a lot of weight (20 or more pounds), you will notice that even those areas which were treated with liposuction become larger again.